tah-developer/bwkz-fe-code-test/README.md

 - From the root directory use `npm install` then `npm start`
 - Application should launch in a new browser window (if not just go to http://localhost:3000)

+## Submission
+- Create a branch from master
+- Name it with your full name
+- Push your solution to the repository

 ## Testing
 - From the root directory use `npm run test`